3 ways your LinkedIn profile isn't optimized (even though you think it is!)

 My client, Abe, a Sales Development Consultant, updated his profile, causing a ripple effect of positive changes for his business.
 Here's what he said:

-"So first off, all of a sudden, [my content] started to reach the right people.
-And then I think I booked like maybe three or four calls in like the first week, even like the day after there was like a call that came in and I was like, this is so crazy.
+"All of a sudden, [my content] started to reach the right people.
+And then I think I booked three or four calls in like the first week, and I was like, this is so crazy.
+It was obvious that I did something right because things just flipped.... and in terms of the actual posts themselves, engagements, impressions, those started going up also pretty much instantly."

 The process of optimizing his LinkedIn profile resulted in Abe clarifying his positioning, improving his content strategy, and booking discovery calls.